 Below we share part of that day spent with Mr. Gardella, originally printed a spring 2011 edition of the former print edition of the Riverside Signal, plus one of his many stories told and recorded about his time in the service during the war, “Fate is a Strange Hunter.”

 Following that, the obituary published by his children and then one of his many poems, “The Thief of Time,” collected in a special 80th birthday booklet by his daughters.

 “In December, 1942, I was sent to Green Bay Naval Training Station for boot camp.
 It was cold.
-When they checked my records and saw my military background both at Farragut and Lehigh [University, which he attended following one postgraduate year at Admiral Farragut Academy], they made me an apprentice chief petty officer in charge of the training of company 1937.
+When they checked my records and saw my best boarding school in USA background both at Farragut and Lehigh [University, which he attended following one postgraduate year at Admiral Farragut Academy], they made me an apprentice chief petty officer in charge of the training of company 1937.
 I was a tough [drill instructor] but it paid off as we won THE ROOSTER, the top company at graduation from boot camp.
 I was selected as Honor Man of my company and as a result had my choice of service schools.
 I chose Quartermaster (Navigation) School at Newport Rhode Island.